 - Cyclists who may not have lights on their bikes

 - Pedestrians crossing the street, they’re often not very visible

 - Distracting lights, such as Christmas lights on houses can interrupt your concentration

 How to avoid light glare when driving at night

 Driving at night might see you struggling with light glare from things like other drivers and street lights.
 Night time driving can put a strain on your eyes, so it’s a good idea to get your eyes checked if you haven’t done so recently, as some people are prescribed glasses for night driving!

 If your eyesight is fine but you still struggle with the lights, you might be wondering how to see better when driving at night?
 One thing that many people find helpful are anti glare specs for driving at night - they help reduce glare, improve image clarity and make those bright lights a bit easier to deal with.

 Allow extra time

-It’s ok if you’re not super confident behind the wheel when the night draws in.
-There are different options for you to increase your confidence and boost your skill at nighttime driving.
-Why not consider taking a Pass Plus?
+It’s ok if you’re not super confident behind the wheel when the night draws in, it’s all about becoming more confident in night time driving.
+Why not consider taking a Pass Plus course?
 It’s ideal for new drivers to become more confident behind the wheel.
-Not only does a pass plus cover the night time driving peril, but it also covers motorway driving, driving on rural roads, in towns and in all weathers!
-Our lovely blogger Chanell recently took her Pass Plus course – you can find out how she got on here.
+Not only does a Pass Plus cover the night time driving peril, it also covers things like driving on motorways and tackling rural toads, etc.

 Winter means the sun rises later and sets earlier, so it’s likely we won’t be able to avoid driving in the dark, but following these tips and making sure you’re using the correct lights will make the journey a bit smoother.